 If you’re not the kind of person who wants to “get your hands dirty” and would rather have a more logical approach to getting started, then you can take online robotics courses.

 We have two online courses that are designed for beginners with little to no experience in robotics.

-The second course, Build Arduino Robots, will show you how to interface motors and sensors to design an autonomous mobile robot.
+The second program, Build Arduino Robots, will show you how to interface motors and sensors to design an autonomous mobile robot.
 Again, our courses are designed to walk you through the process, so you’ll be building, wiring, and coding everything from scratch.